awsdocs/aws-cloudtrail-user-guide/doc_source/create-s3-bucket-policy-for-cloudtrail.md

 + The service principal name for CloudTrail
 + The name of the folder where the log files are stored, including the bucket name, a prefix \(if you specified one\), and your AWS account ID

 As a security best practice, add an `aws:SourceArn` condition key to the Amazon S3 bucket policy\.
 The IAM global condition key `aws:SourceArn` helps ensure that CloudTrail writes to the S3 bucket only for a specific trail or trails\.
 The value of `aws:SourceArn` is always the ARN of the trail \(or array of trail ARNs\) that is using the bucket to store logs\.
-Be sure to add the `aws:SourceArn` condition key on S3 bucket policies for existing trails\.
+Be sure to add the `aws:SourceArn` condition key to S3 bucket policies for existing trails\.

 The following policy allows CloudTrail to write log files to the bucket from supported regions\.
 Replace *myBucketName*, *\[optionalPrefix\]/*, *myAccountID*, *region*, and *trailName* with the appropriate values for your configuration\.